squ1dd13/CLEO-iOS/README.md

      └── timecyc.dat
 ```

 It's that simple!
-If later decide we want to go back to the original version of the file,
+If we later decide we want to go back to the original version of the file,
 we can just **delete `timecyc.dat` from the `Replace` folder**, and the game will go back to
 using **its own version of the file**. **You don't need to back up files if you are replacing
 them with `Replace`.**